-Despite a flexible metamodeling approach that ensures global convergence in general, predication capability of stochastic kriging may vary substantially depending on the choices of the kernel and the experimental design.
+Despite a flexible metamodeling approach that ensures global convergence in general, the prediction capability of stochastic kriging may vary substantially depending on the choice of the kernel and the experimental design.
 To a large extent, they collectively determine both the sample complexity and the computational complexity of stochastic kriging.
 Before introducing the new methodology, we briefly overview typical examples of kernels and experimental designs that are adopted in practice.